INFPs are often described for their forgetfulness or absent-mindedness. “Floaty and clumsy,” as one might say.

 All in all, forgetfulness is something that INFPs may dwell on a lot of times.
 Although it’s a normal part of who they are, we can also improve this aspect by being more in touch with our surroundings.

-On contrary, INFPs’ strong memory is also their strength.
+On the contrary, INFPs’ strong memory is also their strength.
 They are able to remember important details and specific events for a long time and use them as inspiration for their ventures.
 This helps them to be good at keeping track of their own lives and also the lives of others.

 That’s it about INFP’s forgetfulness.
 If you have anything to add, put it in the comments below!